 I began taking pictures at an early age.
-My mother gave me an old camera of hers when I was about ten.
-It was an old Kodak, the model I do not recall.
+My mother gave me an old camera of hers when I was about ten— a Kodak, the model I do not recall.
 I don't even remember what kind of film it took.
-But I can distinctly remember the smell of it and its case and the way the film advance wheel crackled when I rolled to the next frame.
+But I can distinctly remember the smell of it.
+And its case.
+And the way the film advance wheel crackled when I rolled to the next frame.

 Not long after that I graduated to a Kodak disc camera.
 Likely a Christmas present, my favorite subjects were animals and critters that I saw at the zoo or found in the woods playing by the Potomac in Virginia where I spent much of my childhood.